thellimist/bitses/_analyses/chia-network-esqarrouth.md

 Cons

 - Governance network will have few softforks.
 People can propose softforks?
-(Need to verify this)
+(Haven't verified)
 - Finality part compared to BTC isn't clear, how will they achieve better finality?
 - The only strong risk is miners trying to fuck up Chia and stop them using their connections.
 (They can't fuck this up by trying to do a network attack, they won't have the harddrive space)
 - Raising too much money limits the ROI possibility here.